Key Takeaways

 How do you make your website faster?
 Start by understanding how Google sees your website by using Google’s free tool called Google PageSpeed Insights:

 Just enter your website URL and Google will analyze it.
 You will get action items for desktop and mobile versions of your websites.
-It will give you recommendations about possible optimizations and optimizations that you already have made.
-It will give you a score and rating for mobile and desktop.

 Once you see your score, you can see what categories you need to improve.
-Once you get a baseline of where you stand, you know where you need to concentrate on.
-Learn how to achieve a 100 out of 100.
+You know where to concentrate once you get a baseline of where you stand.

-Pro tip: Beyond Google, you can use free tools such as GTmetrix and Dareboost.
+Pro tip: Beyond Google, you can use free tools, such as GTmetrix and Dareboost.

 How to optimize your website images

-Find your free images
+Find your free images.

 Use some of the best image websites for free high-quality photos that utilize the creative commons zero (CC0) license, which indicates ownership rights have been waived so no attributions are needed.